 Strike by Bryan Adrian 1996

-click here for STREET NEWS articles by Bryan Adrian and Seymour Durst
+click here for more writings by Bryan Adrian

 As the number of our homeless and unemployed increase, our industries and housing infrastructures decrease.
 If you listen to the wind you can hear the wild call of "merge me!" buffeting through the elevator shafts of many business towers in most American cities.
 Meanwhile, more and more Americans are learning "The Song of the Streets," in cadences going back to the early slave ships.
 Take New York for example.